 - You should look for migrating before June 2020 from older Magento versions;

 - Think about a front-end redesign as long as you are doing the heavy lifting on your store;

 - If you don’t want additional stress with maintaining the store up to date (Magento 2 gets updated quite often), look for a maintenance plan;

 - Magento is going places.
 In a good way!

 Magento 2 is definitely something new and a step forward.
 Being so different from the previous versions, the migration is not made with the click of a button.
 But as far as we’ve seen and done, it’s well worth the effort!

-Using the latest tech available and all the aces up our sleeves if very important and can give us the edge we need in order to improve our business and brands.
+Using the latest tech available and all the aces up our sleeves is very important and can give us the edge we need to improve our business and brands.